ptandon99/pipelinerepo/Exercise-04.md

 ## Shared Libraries

 In this exercise we are going to add a stage to our pipeline that uses a **Shared Library** to import functionality that allows us to say 'hi'.
+But first we are going to fork the Pipeline Shared Library from https://github.com/PipelineHandsOn/shared-libraries/ into the GitHub Organization you create for this workshop.

+Once you have forked the ***shared-libraries*** repository into your organization you will need to update the Shared Library configuration for your Team master.

 More information on using Shared Libraries is available here: https://jenkins.io/doc/book/pipeline/shared-libraries/